-In addition to spending time at their rotation, interns have one day a week (typically Mondays) as dedicated time to work on their own research (e.g. dissertation, presentation, publication).
-In the past, interns who have completed dissertation prior to internship have also used this time to prepare for professional exams or interviews.
-Professional Development Seminars are held monthly with other internship sites in Kingston to allow for discussion of ethical/professional development issues across multiple contexts.
+In addition to spending time at their rotation, residents have one day a week (typically Mondays) as dedicated time to work on their own research (e.g., their dissertation, presentations, publications).
+In the past, residents who have completed dissertation prior to residency have also used this time to prepare for professional exams or interviews.
+Professional Development Seminars are held monthly with other residency sites in Kingston to allow for discussion of ethical/professional development issues across multiple contexts.

-In order to have a cohesive program across agency sites, the interns also participate in a number of professional development activities.
-These activities include attending Providence Care Hospital Journal Club, participating in the internship applicant review process, attending Ontario Association on Developmental Disabilities conference in April, and partaking in the Non-Violent Crisis Intervention training at Ongwanada.
-Each intern also meets with the Director of Training on a monthly basis in order to ensure that the intern's training needs are being met.
+In order to have a cohesive program across agency sites, the residents also participate in a number of professional development activities.
+These activities include attending Providence Care Centre Journal Club, participating in the residency applicant review process, attending Ontario Association on Developmental Disabilities mini-conference in November, and partaking in the Non-Violent Crisis Intervention training at Ongwanada.
+Each resident also meets with the Director of Training on a monthly basis in order to ensure that the resident's training needs are being met.
+Overall, Mondays will typically include one virtual meeting (e.g., journal club, seminar, check-in with Director of Training), with the rest of the day available to the resident to complete their research.